DaveKT/ToT-Robotics-Sphero/README.md

 ## Taste of Technology Sphero Robotics Class Outline

-ToT Sphero Robotics is a four day course taught over the period of 4 weeks to students between the ages of 9 and 12.
+ToT Sphero Robotics is a four session course taught to students between the ages of 9 and 12.
 The primary goal of the course is to introduce technical concepts to students who show an interest and who may not have had prior exposure.

 ### Course Materials for ToT Robotics